tsargent/leetcode-28/day-02.md

 <details> <summary>Click to reveal solution</summary>

+**Approach**: Two Pointers
+**Pattern**: Preprocess input, then compare from both ends moving inward.

+**Step-by-step explanation**:

+1. First, preprocess the string: convert to lowercase and remove all non-alphanumeric characters
+2. Set up two pointers: left at the beginning, right at the end of the cleaned string
+3. Compare characters at both pointers
+4. If they don't match, it's not a palindrome - return false
+5. If they match, move both pointers toward the center (left++, right--)
+6. Continue until pointers meet or cross
+7. If we successfully compare all pairs, it's a palindrome - return true
+8. Time: O(n), Space: O(n) for the cleaned string

 ```ts
 function isPalindrome(s: string): boolean {
   // Convert to lowercase and keep only alphanumeric characters